-Some certified organic operators argue that the existing rule is vague, and especially that the intent of the rule is unclear.
+Some certified organic CAFO operators argue that the existing rule is vague, and especially that the intent of the rule is unclear.
 We disagree.
-The rule clearly states that outdoor access is required for organically produced livestock.
+The rule clearly states that outdoor access is required for organically produced livestock - the amount of space offer does not constitute legitimate outdoor access.